jheyman/blog/pages/VideoSurveillance/index.md

 * to sustain the image flow, every few packets received, a control packet needs to be sent, with most of the data taken from wireshark capture, and the last bytes updated dynamically, based on a predefined sequence (0xd9,0xd8,0xdb,0xda,0xdd,0xdc,0xdf,0xde,0xd1,0xd0) and subtle variations over time.
 Check the code for details, this part was tricky)
 </code></pre>

-***Side note***:<br><br>
+***Side note***:<br>
-Rik Bobbaers pointed out an interesting lead to go further in this reverse engineering exercise: the [MrSafe HD Indoor camera](http://www.mrsafe.be/?portfolio=wireless-hd-ip-camera) is apparently similar to the Bluestork model I own, and comes with an Android app (get it [here](http://www.mrsafe.be/wp-content/uploads/2015/01/mrsafe-0522.apk)) that could maybe be reverse-engineered, more easily than the Bluestork windows app:<br><br>
+Rik Bobbaers pointed out an interesting lead to go further in this reverse engineering exercise: the [MrSafe HD Indoor camera](http://www.mrsafe.be/?portfolio=wireless-hd-ip-camera) is apparently similar to the Bluestork model I own, and comes with an Android app (get it [here](http://www.mrsafe.be/wp-content/uploads/2015/01/mrsafe-0522.apk)) that could maybe be reverse-engineered, more easily than the Bluestork windows app:<br>

 * unzip the apk and get the `classes.dex` file, which can be unpacked with [dex2jar](https://code.google.com/p/dex2jar/):

 <pre><code>./d2j-dex2jar classes.dex</code></pre>

-* a Java decompiler like [this one](http://jd.benow.ca/) could then be used to help figuring out the protocol: launch `JD-GUI`, open the `classes.dex` file, and there you go, the java classes source code.<br><br>
+* a Java decompiler like [this one](http://jd.benow.ca/) could then be used to help figuring out the protocol: launch `JD-GUI`, open the `classes.dex` file, and there you go, the java classes source code.<br>

 * In addition, [apktool](http://code.google.com/p/android-apktool/) can be used to extract info from the original apk file, especially to get the unencrypted content of all XML files